blackbaud/stache1/app-src/content/guide/index.md

 - Write these down and keep them safe!

-<p class="alert alert-warning">Important: Always store keys securely! <b>Regenerate</b> your client secret if you suspect it has been compromised!</p>
+<p class="alert alert-warning">Important: Always store keys securely!
+Regenerate your client secret if you suspect it has been compromised!</p>

 **5. Add any Redirect URIs**